BUTTER VERSUS MARGARINE

 FAST OXIDATION, FATS AND OILS

-In general, fast oxidizers can and should eat more butter and other quality fatty foods.
+In general, fast oxidizers can and should eat more butter and other high-quality fatty foods.
 Their faster metabolism handles the fats and oils very well.
-These foods have a calming, relaxing effect on their metabolism.
-We say these people are like cars with 8 or 10-cylinder engines.
+These foods have a calming and slowing effect on their metabolism that is necessary if they are to balance their oxidation rate.
+These people’s body chemistry acts like cars with 8 or 10-cylinder engines.
 They burn more calories and thrive on higher-calorie foods, particularly fats and oils.
-It they do not eat them, they will crave carbohydrates, the other ‘fuel’ food.
+It they do not eat them, they will crave carbohydrates, which the other major type of food that provides calories or ‘fuel’ for the body.
+This applies particularly to babies and children, but a few adults are also fast oxidizers and require more fats or oils in their diets.

-Even those with slow oxidation rates, however, can eat some butter unless they are sensitive to it.
+Even those with slow oxidation rates, however, can eat some butter – up to one to two tablespoons daily - unless they are sensitive to it.
 Butter is an excellent overall food for everyone at all ages.

-The argument for eating margarine and other products containing hydrogenated oils are their lack of cholesterol.
+The only argument in favor of eating margarine and other products containing hydrogenated oils such as most French fries, many commercial bakery products, most peanut butter and others is their lack of cholesterol.
 Margarine is also less expensive than butter.

-Butter, by contrast, is a natural food and one of the best sources of important fat-soluble vitamins.
-You will pay more for butter, but nutritionally and for its purity, it is well worth it.
+Butter, by contrast, is a natural food and one of the best sources of important fat-soluble vitamins and perhaps omega-3 fatty acids.
+You will pay a little more for butter, but nutritionally and for its purity, it is well worth it.